 Some 71% of businesses now have a website, representing a mighty jump from more like 50% in 2018, according to Fit Small Business.
 Site Builder found that some 44% of businesses with no website plan on building one in 2021.

-There’s a huge range of options for building a website ranging from super-easy drag-and-drop platforms such as Shopify, Wix and Squarespace that require minimal tech skills to fully bespoke and customisable yet low-cost options like WordPress.
+There’s a huge range of options for building a website ranging from super-easy drag-and-drop platforms such as Shopify, Wix and Squarespace that require minimal tech skills to fully bespoke and customisable yet low-cost options like WordPress website design.

 Whilst there are numerous routes to building a website, the format and features of modern websites are very consistent.
 Here are some must-have website features that are important to get right.